-SECTION 1 Introduction Section 1.1 You are enrolled in Providence Medicare Flex Group Plan + Rx (HMO-POS), which is a Medicare HMO Point-of-Service Plan
+SECTION 1 Introduction Section 1.1 You are enrolled in Providence Medicare Choice + Rx (HMO-POS), which is a Medicare HMO Point-of-Service Plan

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Providence Medicare Flex Group Plan + Rx (HMO-POS) offered to Oregon Public Employees Retirement System (PERS) Health Insurance Program (PHIP).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Providence Medicare Choice + Rx (HMO-POS).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-Providence Medicare Flex Group Plan + Rx (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
-Point-of-Service means for an additional cost, you can use providers outside the plan's network or by self-referral to an inplan provider to get some of your covered services.
+Providence Medicare Choice + Rx (HMO-POS) is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) with a Point-of-Service (POS) option approved by Medicare and run by a private company.
+Point-of-Service means you can use providers outside the plan's network for an additional cost.
 (See Chapter 3, Section 2.4 for information about using the Point-of-Service option.)